 Children enrolled in TWC-funded child care with the provider are transferred to another eligible provider no later than five business days after receiving TWC notification that CCR intends to take adverse action against the provider.

-No new referrals for TWC-funded child care are made to the provider while CCR is taking adverse action.
+No new schedules for TWC-funded child care are made to the provider while CCR is taking adverse action.

 Rule Reference: §809.94(d)